 Divorce – Thai & Foreigner

 The rapid exposure of Thailand to the world in terms of commerce and tourism has resulted in many marriages between Thai nationals and foreigners.
-Unfortunately, differences between cultures and language have strained some relationships and Thailand divorce has become inevitable in these cases.
+Unfortunately, differences between cultures and languages have strained some relationships and in Thailand divorce has become inevitable in these cases.